-11. The student must successfully complete two units of leadership participation in chapel.
+11. All baccalaureate students must complete two units of leadership participation in chapel.
+All associate students must complete one unit of leadership participation in chapel.

 Financial

 - 12. The student must meet all financial obligations with the Finance Office and library. - 13.
 If he or she has received federal financial aid, the student must complete an exit interview with the Financial Aid Office. - 14.
 Failure to graduate due to incomplete degree requirements or for missing a deadline for completing degree requirements will not entitle the student to a refund of fees.